orlandosyv/orlandosyv/README.md

 Hi there 👋

-- 🌱 I’m currently learning Advanced React

 - 👯 I’m looking to collaborate on social projects

 - 📫 How to reach me: sergioyv@gmail.com

+- 🌱 I’m currently learning .Net 7

 - You can find my portfolio here -> https://troopl.com/orlandosyv